-The lateral extent of the Paso Robles Basin is generally defined by the contact of water-bearing unconsolidated aquifer sediments (Paso Robles Formation and alluvial sediments) with older geologic units.
+The lateral extent of the Paso Robles Basin is generally defined by the contact of waterbearing unconsolidated aquifer sediments (Paso Robles Formation) with older geologic units.
 In some areas, however, the basin boundary is a structural boundary defined by faults (Plate 4).
 The entire eastern boundary of the Paso Robles Basin is defined by the Red Hill, San Juan, and White Canyon faults.